50 Life Goals Examples For a Long, Happy, and Successful Life

 If not, you need to look it up now.

-Everything you save in a 401k, Roth Savings Account, or some other form of independent investment will help you to build your wealth.
+Everything you save in a 401k, Roth Savings Account, or other independent investment will help you build wealth for retirement.

-Most millionaires have at least seven streams of income (and not all of those are active streams).
+Most millionaires have at least seven streams of income (and not all of those are active).

 Finding ways to build your wealth and earn money from multiple sources will help you to create more assets.

-33. To Make At Least One of Your Income Streams Passive
+33. Have At Least One Passive Income Stream

-A passive income stream is a way to earn money without spending your time on it.
+A passive income stream is a way to earn money without spending time.

-This can occur in the form of investing, having a digital product shop, or even uploading a Youtube video that goes viral (harder to do, yet can be quite profitable).
+This can occur through investing, having a digital product shop, or even uploading YouTube videos that go viral (harder to do, yet can be quite profitable).

-It is understandable to want to buy everything in your sight, especially when social media has become so centered around flexing.
+It is easy to want to buy everything in your sight, especially when social media has become so centered around advertising and reviewing various products.

-But living far beyond your means now can significantly affect how comfortable you are in the future.
+But being able to live beyond your means can significantly affect how comfortable you are in case an unexpected life turn happens.

-Our family members and the people we care about will never be unimportant.
+Our family members and the people we care about will always be important.

 Building beautiful relationships requires both time and effort, yet it is something even more valuable than money – in any person’s life.

-In your family goals (or relationship goals) list, include a few of these.
+In your family or relationship goals list, include one or a few of these.

-Communicating your feelings and needs with your companion regularly leads to a much happier and more prosperous relationship.
+Communicating your feelings and needs, sharing joys or even sadness with others regularly leads to much more content and prosperous relationships.

-36. To Never Stop Trying To Understand Your Partner
+36. Continuously Work To Understand Your Partner (If You Want To)

-One of your life goals should include being a good partner.
+One of your life goals can include being a really good partner.

 Feeling special and important is something that everyone needs in their life.

-Make sure that you are putting in the work to understand your partner, to support him or her, and help them if they need it.
+So, make sure you work to understand your partner, support him or her, and help them if they need it – through your whole life.

-And you will do things that hurt them too.
+And you can also do things that hurt yourself or others.

 This is why forgiveness is so important.

-Not only do our loved ones deserve our grace and mercy, but we also owe it to ourselves to not hold on to the past.
+Not only do our loved ones deserve our grace and mercy, but we also deserve forgiveness for ourselves.

-38. To Make – and Keep – Your Relationship A Priority
+38. Set and Keep Your Relationship a Most Important Priority

 Between school, work, kids, and other activities, it is easy to stop seeing your partner.